Body composition refers to how much of your body is composed of body fat versus muscle.

 These measurements are then added together and plugged into equations that are supposed to extrapolate how much of your body is fat-free mass and fat mass.

-Unsurprisingly, there are a number of ways for this to go awry.
+Unsurprisingly, there are a couple of ways for this to go awry:

-First, there’s user error — grab too little skin and fat and you’ll get a falsely low reading; grab too much and you’ll end up with a number that’s too high.
+- If you grab too little skin and fat you’ll get a falsely low reading.
+Grab too much and you’ll end up with a number that’s too high.

-Then there are the equations used to convert skin thickness readings into a body fat percentage — research shows they can spit out some wonky results.
+- Research shows the equations used to convert skin thickness readings into a body fat percentage can spit out some wonky results.